AntelopeIO/leap/tests/performance_tests/README.md

         ```bash
         ./build/tests/performance_tests/performance_test_basic.py
         ```
-3. Collect Results - By default the Performance Harness will capture and save logs unless explicitly providing arguments to not do so (`--del-perf-logs`)
-).
-Additionally, by default, final reports will be collected.
-If not wanting to collect final reports, pass in the following arguments `--del-report` and/or `--del-test-report`.
+3. Collect Results - By default the Performance Harness will capture and save logs.
+To delete logs, use `--del-perf-logs`.
+Additionally, final reports will be collected by default.
+To omit final reports, use `--del-report` and/or `--del-test-report`.
     1. Navigate to performance test logs directory
         ```bash
         cd ./build/performance_test/